Kelu-1: Discovery

 In 1987 María Teresa Ruiz decided to start The Calán-ESO proper-motion survey using red plates taken (starting from the 1970s) with the 1-m ESO Schmidt Camera at La Silla Observatory, Chile.
-The survey was not specially designed for search for brown dwarfs, but in the main for search for another type of celestial bodies—white dwarfs.
+The survey was not specially designed for search for brown dwarfs, but in the main for search for another type of celestial body—white dwarfs.
 Pairs of plates, separated by long span of time, were compared with blink comparator to detect objects with high proper motion.
 Objects with high proper motion, which were found, were selected for follow-up spectroscopy using the 3.6-m telescope, equipped with EFOSC1, at the same observatory.

 In March 1997 was carried out spectroscopy with the 3.6-m telescope of the next object, discovered from the pair of plates, separated by 14 years (1979–1993) (at the limit of sensitivity: its apparent magnitude in R band was about 19.5), through its large proper motion, and its spectrum was found very red, very peculiar and very odd-looking.
 The object's spectrum and its extremely low luminosity led to conclusion that this probably is a brown dwarf.
 Ruiz et al. named this brown dwarf Kelu-1: "kelu" means "red" in the Mapuche language (the origin of the second part of the name—the number 1—is unexplained in the article).

 Follow-up observations of Kelu-1 include: optical spectroscopy using the ESO 3.6 m telescope at La Silla (1997 March), infrared spectroscopy using IRCAM3 and CGS4 on UKIRT at the Mauna Kea Observatory, Hawaii (1997 April), and finding chart for Kelu-1 was kindly taken by R. Covarrubias of the Cerro Tololo Inter-American Observatory (CTIO) with the CTIO 0.9 m telescope.

 The discovery paper of Kelu-1 by Ruiz et al. was received 1997 September 5, accepted for publication 1997 October 16 and published 1997 November 6 in The Astrophysical Journal Letters.